appveyor/website/src/_posts/2014-07-23-appveyor-yml-and-multiple-branches.md

 title: appveyor.yml and multiple branches
 ---

-<h2>The problem</h2>
+## The problem

-If you use <a href="http://nvie.com/posts/a-successful-git-branching-model/">git flow</a> you may want to have a different build configuration (e.g. deploying to a different environment) in a feature branch.
-Changing <code>appveyor.yml</code> in a feature branch becomes an issue when you merge it into master overriding <code>appveyor.yml</code> and breaking master builds.
+If you use [git flow](http://nvie.com/posts/a-successful-git-branching-model/) you may want to have a different build configuration (e.g. deploying to a different environment) in a feature branch.
-<h2>The solution</h2>
+Changing `appveyor.yml` in a feature branch becomes an issue when you merge it into master overriding `appveyor.yml` and breaking master builds.

+## The solution

-To solve this problem AppVeyor allows having multiple per-branch configurations in a single <code>appveyor.yml</code>.
+To solve this problem AppVeyor allows having multiple per-branch configurations in a single `appveyor.yml`.

-Multiple configurations are defined as a <strong>list</strong> with <code>branches</code> section in every item that:
+Multiple configurations are defined as a **list** with `branches` section in every item that:

 ```yaml
 # configuration for "master" branch